How to Invoice Bidders

 Hit the button to generate Invoices.
 This will create a unique reference # for each invoice.

-Before sending them out, you can edit the individual invoices by selecting the LA#### next to each bidder’s name:
+Before sending them out, you can edit the individual invoices by clicking the LA#### next to each bidder’s name:

 This will launch the individual invoice in a separate tab.
-Under the Invoice Details section, you can add shipping fees, manually edit the sales tax, and include alterations.
+Under the Invoice Details section, you can add shipping fees, manually edit the sales tax or VAT, and include alterations.

 In order to include reductions, the “ - “ symbol can be used before numerals.
 For example: -150.00 or -50.00.